-The international exposure of Compagnie de Financement Foncier was €7.7bn atDecember 31, 2021, compared to €7.9bn at December 31, 2020, and can be divided between:
+The international exposure of Compagnie de Financement Foncier was €7.4bn at December 31, 2022, compared to €7.7bn at December 31, 2021, and can be divided between:

-- Italian and Polish Sovereigns for €2.5bn (before hedging swaps).
-Compagnie de Financement Foncier's whole International sovereign portfolio enjoys an internal rating of at least A-; - the outstanding amount of the IPS portfolio (excluding sovereign) and Large Corporates for €3.9bn, virtually stable compared with December 31, 2020 (€4.0bn).
-It may be noted that 67% of this portfolio has an internal rating of at least A; - outstanding amounts in the portfolio counter-guaranteed by monoline insurers on IPS, Large Corporates and Sovereign exposures for $\ensuremath{\in} 1.3\mbox{bn}.$ Compagnie de Financement Foncier has no direct exposures to monoline insurers but does have credit enhancements acquired from them for certain assets in the portfolio.
+- Italian and Polish Sovereigns for €2.4bn (before hedging swaps).
+Compagnie de Financement Foncier's whole International sovereign portfolio enjoys an internal rating of at least A-; - the outstanding amount of the IPS portfolio (excluding sovereign) and Large Corporates for €3.8bn, virtually stable compared to December 31, 2021 (€4.0bn).
+It may be noted that 71% of this portfolio has an internal rating of at least A; - outstanding amounts in the portfolio counter-guaranteed by monoline insurers on IPS, Large Corporates and Sovereign exposures for €1.01bn.
+Compagnie de Financement Foncier has no direct exposures to monoline insurers but does have credit enhancements acquired from them for certain assets in the portfolio.